joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-06-soccer-busses.md

   \end{align}
 $$

-multiplying through by $(a+d)$ we get the cleaner form
+Multiplying through by $(a+d)$ we get the cleaner form

 $$
   (a+d)G(a,d) = \dfrac{2ad}{a+d-1} + aG(a-1,d) + dG(a,d-1),
 $$

-by inspection (or plugging in our result from the intuitive argument), we can see that this is solved by $G(a,d) = 2ad/(a+d).$ at the beginning there is already one group (the first one), so the expected of buses is
+By inspection (or plugging in our result from the intuitive argument), we can see that this is solved by $G(a,d) = 2ad/(a+d).$ At the beginning there is already one group (the first one), so the expected of buses is

 $$ \langle B\rangle = 1 + \dfrac{2ad}{a+d}. $$

 # Interpretation 2

-in the second interpretation the fans are scrambled after each bus leaves, opening up the possibility for e.g. $2$ American buses in a row.
+In the second interpretation the fans are scrambled after each bus leaves, opening up the possibility for e.g. $2$ American buses in a row.

-at some point, the system will get to the point where the Dutch or the Americans only have $1$ fan left, and the other team has $N$ left. for argument's sake, let's assume the team with $1$ left is the Americans.
+At some point, the system will get to the point where the Dutch or the Americans only have $1$ fan left, and the other team has $N$ left.
+For argument's sake, let's assume the team with $1$ left is the Americans.

-there is a $1/(N+1)$ chance that we get to the end of the line without hitting the American, and a $1/(N+1)$ chance to restart the game from any of the $(N-1)$ possible number of remaining Dutch fans between $1$ and $(N-1):$
+There is a $1/(N+1)$ chance that we get to the end of the line without hitting the American, and a $1/(N+1)$ chance to restart the game from any of the $(N-1)$ possible number of remaining Dutch fans between $1$ and $(N-1):$

 $$ P(N) = \frac{1}{N+1} + \frac{1}{N+1}\left[P(1) + P(2) + \ldots + P(N-1)\right] $$

 which is solved by $P(N) = \frac12.$

-to find the number of buses, we can use the same equations from the formal argument above, now less analyzable. instead of immediately starting a new bus when a fan from the opposite team is called, we now reset the game. that means that the equation for $A(a,d)$ becomes
+To find the number of buses, we can use the same equations from the formal argument above, now less analyzable.
+Instead of immediately starting a new bus when a fan from the opposite team is called, we now reset the game.
+That means that the equation for $A(a,d)$ becomes

 $$ A(a,d) = \frac{a}{a+d}A(a-1,d) + \frac{d}{a+d} \left[\frac{d}{a+d} D(a,d-1) + \frac{a}{a+d} A(a-1,d) + 1\right] $$

-with the equivalent modification for $D(a,d).$
+With the equivalent modification for $D(a,d).$

-implementing this and evaluating it for $(a,d)=(11,7),$ we get $\langle B\rangle \approx 9.54538,$ which is nearly identical to the result under the non-reset rules. this is quite close, but as fan counts increase, the divergence is more striking.
+Implementing this and evaluating it for $(a,d)=(11,7),$ we get $\langle B\rangle \approx 9.54538,$ which is nearly identical to the result under the non-reset rules.
+This is quite close, but as fan counts increase, the divergence is more striking.

 ```python
 @lru_cache